-The drive's power transistors are mounted on U shape heat sink to dissipate heat.
-The heat sink is sufficient for the drive running at 3 amps and 25 degree C room temperature.
+The drive's power IC is mounted on the pcb ground plane to dissipate heat.
+The drive is capable of running at 3 amps, 24V DC supply and 25 degree C room temperature when 24V supply is used.
 When the ambient temperature is high or the drive's current is higher than 3 amp.
 The drive can be mounted on extra heat sink to dissipate the heat.
 Air circulation will also lower the heat sink temperature.
 The heat sink temperature must be kept at most 55 degree C at any condition to protect the power transistors.